GOVERNMENT CODE

 (1) identify research opportunities for entities within this state that:

-(2) provide funding and research recommendations to the commission.
+(2) provide research recommendations to the commission.

 Added by Acts 2023, 88th Leg., R.S., Ch.
 856 (H.B.
 3447), Sec.
 1, eff.
 September 1, 2023.

 Sec.
 482.604.
-CONSORTIUM COMPOSITION.
-The consortium is composed of:
+CONSORTIUM COMPOSITION. (a) Subject to Subsections (b) and (c), the consortium is composed of:

-(1) each institution of higher education; and
+(1) each participating institution of higher education; and

 (2) any other entity that the executive committee considers necessary.